TheC2Group/arrow-buttons/README.md

 ArrowButtons
 ------------
 Constructor
-@param {jQuery selector} - element that the arrow buttons are appended to
+@param {jQuery} - element that the arrow buttons are appended to
 @param {Number} - max value that the index can reach, the min value is always 0
 @param {Object} - object to change any of the default options
 @return {Object} - instance of ArrowButtons